Basic Data Transfer

 Input

-Number of elements involved in the movement.
+Number of elements involved in transfer.

 NOTE: